Guiding Case No. 235: Summary

 Image: George Hodan, Judge Gavel (Publicdomainpictures.net)

-China’s NEW Proactive Approach to Recognizing and Enforcing Foreign Judgments
+China’s NEW Proactive Approach to Enforcing Foreign Judgments

 Image: George Hodan, Royal Courts of Justice (Publicdomainpictures.net)